Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 <img src="https://dfimg.dfrobot.com/store/cache3/data/SEN0539/SEN0539-EN-1.jpg" width="500" alt="Image of DF2301QG voice command module from dfrobot.com">

+One interesting thing about this device is that it doesn't depend on any Internet connection or giant tech company voice-to-text service; it does the voice recognition locally.

 ### Modified DFRobot code for DF2301QG
 [Top](#notes "Top")<br>
 The library for communicating with the DF2301QG supplied by DFRobot didn't succesfully compile with an Arduino Nano.
 Looking at their code, it compiled for certain Arduinos but not all Arduinos.
 There was evidence that the order of operations needed to be different for certain models.
 I don't know but I would guess that they set up their code to only compile with models of Arduino that they had tested with the code.
 As a result I hacked up the DFRobot code a bit to make it compile for the Arduino Nano.